Koed00/django-q/docs/tasks.rst

 Tasks
 =====

-Use  :py:func:`async` from your code to quickly offload tasks to the py:module:`cluster`:
+Use  :py:func:`async` from your code to quickly offload tasks to the :mod:`cluster`:

 .. code:: python